retrospirit/dosspirit-cakephp2/README.md

 The Project
 ----------
-Started initially back in 2004 as a private home page under the name "bakkelun dot com", but separated as its own project early 2005 called "The DOS Spirit".
+Started initially back in 2004 as a home page project, but moved as its own project early 2005 called "The DOS Spirit".

 Prerequisities
 --------------